10 Ways to Make Money With Your House: Passive Income Ideas for Homeowners

 1. Get a Roommate

-For generations, roommates have been a go-to way to save on rent, and roommates are just as beneficial when you own your home.
-Roommates help you cover your mortgage costs with cash each month, split your utility costs, and help with chores around the house — saving you time and money.
+For generations, roommates have been a common way to save on rent.
+Roommates are just as beneficial when you own a home.
+They can help cover mortgage costs, split utility expenses, and assist with household chores, which saves time and money.

-Living with roommates isn’t always smooth sailing, though, and you have priority as the homeowner.
-This may cause conflict and force you to make difficult decisions.
-To minimize complications, set clear guidelines with your roommate(s) and have them sign a lease to protect your long-term investment.
+However, living with roommates isn't always easy.
+To avoid complications, set clear guidelines and have them sign a lease to protect your long-term investment.

 2. Rent Out Your Yard

-Amenities including big yards, backyard pools, and guest houses can help you pay your bills and get to know your neighbors.
-Advertise and share your home’s amenities at hourly or nightly rates that you set.
+Big yards, backyard pools, and guest houses can help pay bills.
+Homeowners can advertise and rent out amenities at hourly or nightly rates.

 3. Grow a Garden